 The hospitality industry is even a major contributor to some countries’ income.

-Let’s dive into the details on studying Hospitality in Malaysia to better understand what it is all about and the career paths that you can take by pursuing this field of study.
+Before you start to study Hospitality in Malaysia, let’s dive into the details on to better understand what it is all about and the career paths that you can take by pursuing this field of study.

 What is Hospitality?

-It is also a breeding ground for entrepreneurs as it also prepares you with all the necessary knowledge and skills if you wish to start your own business.
+Even so, hospitality centres on the service aspect of travel rather than the end product.
+It is also a breeding ground for entrepreneurs.
+This warm field prepares you with all the necessary knowledge and skills to start your own business.

-If you consider yourself an extrovert and love meeting new people, then this field of study is your best fit.
+If you consider yourself an extrovert who loves meeting new people, this field of study is your best fit.

-As the performance of the hospitality industry is measured through human experience and customer satisfaction, your interaction with people is paramount.
+The performance of the hospitality industry is measured through human experience and customer satisfaction.
+Therefore, your interaction with people is paramount to your job.

-This is to guarantee customers’ satisfaction, pleasure and experience which will eventually lead to the customers spending their disposable income on hospitality services.
+By measuring these daily experiences, businesses can guarantee customers’ satisfaction, pleasure and experiences.
+Doing so will eventually lead to the customers spending their disposable income on hospitality services.

 Broad career field